mpcox/IMgc/README.md

 -f    prints output in FASTA format, not IM format
 ```

+The *–o* option is particularly useful if the file contains outgroups.
+For instance, a file of human sequences may contain a chimpanzee outgroup.
+Using the *–o* option would cause *IMgc* to analyze the human sequences, excluding the chimpanzee sequence, but later append the chimpazee sequence back to the output file to allow downstream analyses.

 EXAMPLE

 Example [input and output files](examples) are included with this package.

-[3.0cMperMb_example.fasta](examples/3.0cMperMb_example.fasta) represents a 10 kb aligned DNA dataset of 96 chromosomal copies simulated under a standard *n*-coalescent with a recombination rate of 3.0 cM/Mb.
+[3.0cMperMb_example.fasta](examples/3.0cMperMb_example.fasta) represents an aligned DNA dataset of 96 chromosomal copies simulated under the standard *n*-coalescent with a recombination rate of 3.0 cM/Mb.
 Non-segregating sites have been changed to *N* for clarification, but this is not a requirement of *IMgc*.

-*IMgc* can be run with:
+*IMgc* can be run with the default parameters:

 ```
 IMgc 3.0cMperMb_example.fasta
 ```

-[3.0cMperMb_example.fasta.out](examples/3.0cMperMb_example.fasta.out) shows the corresponding output.
-This is the largest non-recombining block obtainable from [3.0cMperMb_example.fasta](examples/3.0cMperMb_example.fasta), in which individuals and segregating sites are jointly optimized.
+The output file is shown in [3.0cMperMb_example.fasta.out](examples/3.0cMperMb_example.fasta.out).
+This contains the largest non-recombining block obtainable from [3.0cMperMb_example.fasta](examples/3.0cMperMb_example.fasta), under the condition that individuals and segregating sites are jointly optimized.

 The output format represents a file body for [Jody Hey](https://bio.cst.temple.edu/~hey/)'s [IM](https://bio.cst.temple.edu/~hey/software) class of software, but other output formats, including FASTA, are also possible.